dromero1/GeoUrbanCOVID19/README.md

 # GeoUrbanCOVID19

-An agent-based model of community dynamics on a university campus during a pandemic scenario.
+An agent-based model of COVID-19's propagation in an urban setting.

 ## Getting Started